josifgrabocka/neuralwarp/README.md

 * The method option is one of SiameseRNN, WarpedSiameseRNN, CNNSim, CNNWarpedSim
 * A checkpoint of the deep learning model will be saved under the "saved_models" folder every 1000 batches
 * The learning algorithm should print to the console the averge similarity loss after every 1000 batches
+* Warning: Training Deep Learning models on plain CPUs machines can be prohibitive in terms of runtime.

 ## Testing DeepWarp